timroster/node-s2i-openshift/README.md

-# Patient Health Records - App Modernization with RedHat OpenShift
+# Patient Health Records - App Modernization with Red Hat OpenShift

 This project is a patient records user interface for a conceptual health records system.
 The UI is programmed with open standards JavaScript and modern, universal CSS, and HTML5 Canvas for layout.